 One of the most common questions non-collectors Google about stamps is a very simple question “which stamps are worth money”.
-With this I’ll try answer the question in manner that is hopefully helpful to non-collectors.
+With this article I’ll try answer the question in manner that is hopefully helpful to non-collectors, so please read on.

-FACT: There is no simple answer to this question.
+FACT: There is no easy answer to this question.

 Take for example this stamp:

 A similar looking stamp can be found easily on most stamp collections, very likely one or two are in your hands too.
-However, whereas they are likely worth less than one cent, the stamp above is worth $100.
-If you are interested about what makes this stamp so special, then check this entry about Italia Turrita / syracuse coin stamps.
+However, whereas your specimens are likely worth less than one cent, the above stamp is worth $100.
+The reason?
+The above specimen is from experimental release that can be identified only by specific watermark position (see illustration next to stamp).
+From the top this stamp however looks precisely the same as the regular, zero-value stamp.
+If you are interested, you can read more about the above stamps in article about Italia Turrita – syracuse coin stamps.

 FACT: A majority of postage stamps are worth absolutely nothing or very little.

-This is very easy to explain… Most postage stamps have been printed in millions of copies.
+This is very easy to explain… Most of the 700,000 face different postage stamps have been printed in millions of copies.
 Some exist even in BILLIONS of specimens.
 They were common as mud the day they were issued, and they are common still.

-FACT: Value of stamps comes down to three factors: condition, demand and supply.
+FACT: Value of stamps comes down to three factors: demand, supply and condition

 The value of any collectible is to large degree determined by balance between demand and supply.
-If there’s more demand than supply for a stamp item, then the value goes up.
-If there’s more supply than demand for the stamp, then the value goes down.
+If there’s more demand than supply for a stamp, then the price/value goes up.
+If there’s more supply than demand, then the price/value goes down.
 As simple as that.

 With common stamps (printed in millions) there’s always going to be more supply than demand.
 That’s why their monetary value is more or less non-existing.
 You can buy them by pound/kg for peanuts.

-With rare stamps the situation is divided.
-For some stamps there’s plenty of demand, and their prices are high.
+With less common, even rare stamps the situation is divided.
+For some rare stamps there’s plenty of demand, and their prices and values are high.
 But rarity does not necessarily go hand in hand with value.
-For example many stamps of Albania have been printed in very low numbers, but yet their retail price is somewhat non-existing as there’s little demand for them.
+For example many stamps of Albania have been printed in very low numbers, but yet their retail price is somewhat low as there’s very limited demand for them.

 We stamp collectors also aim for perfection.
 We are not happy to just own any specimen of a stamp – we want the best specimen possible.
-And thus condition (/grade) of stamp enters into above equation.
-Any kind of faults decrease the attractiveness and value of stamp, whereas any kind of superior features make it more desirable and increase the value of stamp.
+And thus condition of stamp, often times referred as grade, enters into above equation.
+Any kind of faults, no matter how tiny, decrease the attractiveness and value of stamp effectively towards zero.
+On the other hand, superior features make any stamp more desirable and increase it’s value.

 Such as this…

-And the condition… It has multiple postmarks that decrease the value slightly.
+And then there’s the condition… The above stamp has got multiple postmarks that decrease the value slightly.
 But other than that it’s a solid specimen without any kind of flaws.